The Monks: Experimentation and album (1965–1966)

 Polydor Records was willing to gamble on the Monks' radical approach, and the band entered a studio in Cologne in November 1965.
-The recording sessions for the album, titled Black Monk Time brought the band to the edge of exhaustion, as they had to juggle nightly performances alongside Bill Haley and His Comets with early morning work in the studio.
-Another challenge was record producer Jimmy Bowien's limited resources to properly record the Monks' loud acoustics on a crude four-track tape.
-To avoid jumbling the instrumentals, the band members had to play behind sound walls in separate corners of the studio room.
+The recording sessions for Black Monk Time brought the band to the edge of exhaustion, as they had to juggle nightly performances alongside Bill Haley and His Comets with early morning work in the studio.
+Another challenge was record producer Jimmy Bowien's limited resources to properly record the Monks' loud acoustics to four-track tape.
+The band members had to play behind baffles in separate corners of the studio.

-In March 1966, Polydor Records released Black Monk Time and the "Complication" single.
-The striking approach that the Monks had taken on rock music was a precursor of punk rock.
+In May 1966, Polydor Records released Black Monk Time and the "Complication" single.
+The striking approach that the Monks had taken on rock music was a precursor to punk rock.
 Burger's bursts of disorienting feedback was played through a heavily modified Vox Super Beatle amplifier.
 The songs strayed far from the typical verse-chorus-bridge, but their emphasis on rhythm was nonetheless reminiscent of R&B music acts of the 1950s.
-Lyrically, Black Monk Time showcased hard-edge and paranoiac political commentary about the Vietnam War, love-hate relationships, and demonized society for its imperfections.
-Polydor did not release the album in the United States considering it "too radical and non-commercial" it was circulated on tape in the 1980s and had developed a cult following by the early 1990s.
-The band itself re-released the album (first time in the US) in 1994.
+Lyrically, Black Monk Time showcased blunt and paranoid commentary on the Vietnam War, social alienation, and love-hate relationships.
+Polydor did not release the album in the United States, considering it "too radical and non-commercial"; it was circulated on tape in the country in the 1980s and had developed a cult following by the early 1990s.
+The band itself re-released the album in 1994, marking the first time it was officially released in the US.